TechSckoolByVijay/Kubernetes-Demo-Series/DeployStaticWebpage/readme.md

-# Lecture 1: Deploying Azure Container Registry & Building Docker Image
+# Lecture 1 : Deploying Azure Container Registry & Building Docker Image

+Welcome!
 In this session, we will explore how to use Azure Container Registry (ACR) to create a Docker image of an HTML file and run it on Nginx.

 ## What is Azure Container Registry (ACR)?
 Azure Container Registry is a managed Docker registry service offered by Azure.
 It allows users to store, manage, and deploy Docker container images for their applications securely.
 ACR integrates seamlessly with other Azure services, making it an ideal choice for container image management in cloud-based environments.